Luis Manuel Otero Alcántara: Protests and arrests

-In 2017 Alcántara was arrested for "being in illicit possession of construction materials" in relation to his work as a cofounder of the #00 bienal de la Habana, an alternative event to the official Havana Biennial.
+In 2017, Otero Alcántara was arrested for "being in illicit possession of construction materials" in relation to his work as a cofounder of the #00 bienal de la Habana, an alternative event to the official Havana Biennial.

-In April 2019 Alcántara was arrested by the Cuban police during his participation in a satellite event of the Havana Biennial.

-On August 10, 2019 Alcántara was arrested in Havana during part of his performance Drapeau.
+In April 2019, Otero Alcántara was arrested by the Cuban police during his participation in a satellite event of the Havana Biennial.
+On August 10, he was arrested in Havana during part of his performance Drapeau.
 In the work, he wore a Cuban flag draped over his shoulders, in defiance of a 2019 law dictating how the flag could be used.

-On March 1, 2020 Alcántara was arrested in Havana on the charges of defiling patriotic symbols and property damage.
+On March 1, 2020, Otero Alcántara was arrested in Havana on the charges of defiling patriotic symbols and property damage.
 At the time of the arrest, was on the way to join a protest at the Cuban Institute of Radio and Television against the censorship of a two men kissing on television.

-In November 2020, Alcántara took part in a hunger strike as part of the San Isidro Movement.
-Alcántara and other protesters were twice detained by police during the protest.

-On December 3, 2020, he was released from prison, but arrested again the same day when he joined another protest.
+In November 2020, Otero Alcántara took part in a hunger strike as part of the San Isidro Movement.
+He and other protesters were twice detained by police during the protest.
+On December 3, he was released from prison, but arrested again the same day when he joined another protest.
 He was released to house arrest the same day.
 In April 2021, he initiated another hunger strike, gaining widespread attention and global media coverage.

-In May, State security agents dressed as civilians broke into Alcántara's house and forcibly detained him and the poet Afrika Reina.
-To justify their assault, agents outside the house yelled, "¡Qué viva la revolución! ¡Qué viva Fidel!"
-The agents also confiscated some of Otero's most recent art work.
-Later that month, in solidarity with Alcantera, a group of activist Cuban artists working under the name 27N asked the director of the Museum of Fine Arts in Havana to remove their works from public exhibition.
-On May 21, 2021 Amnesty International named Alcantara a prisoner of conscience.
+In May 2021, State security agents dressed as civilians broke into Otero Alcántara's house and forcibly detained him and the poet Afrika Reina.
+To justify their assault, agents outside the house yelled, "¡Qué viva la revolución!
+(May the revolution live!) ¡Qué viva Fidel!
+(Long live Fidel)" The agents also confiscated some of Otero Alcántara's most recent art work.
+Later that month, in solidarity with Otero Alcántara, a group of activist Cuban artists working under the name 27N asked the director of the Museum of Fine Arts in Havana to remove their works from public exhibition.
+On May 21, 2021, Amnesty International named Otero Alcantara a prisoner of conscience.
 A few days later a group of prominent international cultural figures, including Junot Díaz, Edwidge Danticat, Julie Mehretu, John Akomfrah, and Carrie Mae Weems, issued a public letter to the Cuban president requesting Alcántara's release.